subhadip10/gojek/README.md

  - Model building by merging pings data and driver data script

- -Final Script for model training and prediction.
+ - Final Script for model training and prediction.

  - Third file contains exploration and analysis done to reach final solution in .html format